l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     end

 Save it in the original Vagrantfile folder with name DockerHostVagrantfile.

+### Run Docker containers in a custom Docker host

 Next specify to use this new VM as Docker host instead of the default one adding two new lines to the `a.vm.provider` block: